ConcordUSA/engineering-core-values/practices/automateRepeatableTasks/readme.md

 ### The What

-Automation of repeatable task is pretty self explanatory: the process of implementing repeatable tasks automatically.
-Repeatable task can be found in many aspects of work at Concord such as planning, development and deployment.
-Depending on the type of task it may require different methods for automation.
+Automation of repeatable task is simply explained as the process of performing repeatable tasks automatically.
+Repeatable tasks can be found in many aspects of work at Concord such as planning, development, and deployment.

 ### The Why